Driver in custody after 3 die in crash in central Las Vegas

-A Las Vegas man is in custody after a multiple-vehicle crash killed three people and injured six others in the central valley Wednesday afternoon.
+A Las Vegas man is in custody after a multivehicle crash killed three people and injured six others in the central valley Wednesday afternoon.

+Las Vegas police said 31-year-old Daniel Becker was booked into the Clark County Detention Center on four DUI charges and four reckless driving charges.
+He suffered minor injuries and displayed signs of impairment, police said.

+Three people — ages 19, 49 and 69 and all pedestrians — were pronounced dead at the scene.
+Initial reports had indicated the deceased were children.

+Six people were transported to hospitals to be treated for injuries.
+One of them was in critical condition.

-Police said a 2003 Ford Expedition driven by 31-year-old Daniel Becker rear-ended a Ford Mustang on southbound Eastern Avenue, south of Viking Avenue.
+Police said the crash, which involved multiple vehicles, was triggered when Becker, driving a 2003 Ford Expedition, rear-ended a Ford Mustang on southbound Eastern Avenue, south of Viking Avenue, just after 3 p.m.

-The Expedition barreled into three pedestrians crossing Eastern in a crosswalk, police said, and then collided with a Honda CRV traveling westbound through the intersection.
+Becker’s Expedition then struck the three pedestrians crossing Eastern in a crosswalk, police said, and collided with a Honda CRV traveling west through the intersection with Flamingo.

-The three pedestrians, 19, 49 and 69 years old, were pronounced dead at the scene.
+Police said Becker’s Expedition then crashed headlong into two vehicles that were stopped in the northbound lanes of Eastern before coming to a halt.

-Three other vehicles in the intersection, including a 2005 Saturn Ion driven by 26-year-old Elizabeth Meza, were struck by debris,.

-Meza was hospitalized in critical condition after the crash, according to police.
-Two young children riding in the Ion with her were hospitalized with minor injuries.
+At least five other vehicles in the intersection were struck by debris.
+The 26-year-old driver of one of them, a 2005 Saturn Ion, was hospitalized in critical condition after the crash, according to police.
+Two young children riding with her were taken to the hospital with minor injuries.

-Police said Becker’s Expedition then crashed headlong into two vehicles that were stopped in the northbound lanes of Eastern.

 “I just heard a big explosion,” Robinson said.